TablePress/TablePress/readme.txt

 * The “Last Editor” of a table is again determined correctly.
 * More detailed error messages are shown on the “Edit” and “Import” screens.
 * A few styling glitches on the different TablePress admin screens have been fixed.
-* The “Edit” screen shows other available features, to make users aware of them (TablePress Free only.)
+* The “Edit” screen shows other available features, to make users aware of them.
+(TablePress Free only.)
 * The “Fixed Header” module now works more reliably with themes that use floating elements as well.
 (TablePress Pro and Max only.)
 * The “Alphabet Filtering” module has more options, like choosing a filtering column and alphabet, and is more robust on small screens.
 (TablePress Pro and Max only.)
 * The “Automatic Filtering” module also allows using commas in filter values now.
 (TablePress Pro and Max only.)